Funding For Your Hypnotherapy Treatment

 Free limited (1 hour) parking can be found on Whitchurch Road between Optimal Chiropractic and The Heath pub.
 More limited (1 hour) parking can be found further towards Sainsbury’s.

-Your hypnotherapy appointment may take place during the practice opening hours or when the practice is closed to chiropractic patients.
+Your hypnotherapy appointment may take place (1) during the Chiropractic Clinic opening hours or (2) when the Chiropractic Clinic is closed to chiropractic patients.

 Optimal Chiropractic has the following opening hours: